 This is a quick and straightforward way of cooking eggs.
 There is a fair amount of debate about whether to season the eggs before or after scrambling them.
+If you want to make scrambled eggs with minimal effort, try my microwave scrambled eggs recipe.
 Here are the steps to follow for a perfect plate of scrambled eggs:

 - For a single serving, whisk together 2 or 3 eggs in a small bowl.